Louis Mandelli: Biography

 Mandelli claimed in a letter to Anderson that he had sent 5000 skins to Hume, receiving in turn 800 skins of what he said were worthless common Indian birds of which 400 he disposed down the local hillside.
 Yes, Hume is a brute, in fact I call him a swindler as far as birds are concerned.
 (Mandelli to Anderson 28 January 1876) In Hume's defence it has been noted that all credit was given to Mandelli, several species being named after him.
 The one description that Mandelli' made on his own was through the assistance of Brooks.

 Mandelli was elected a member of the Asiatic Society of Bengal on 5 December 1877.
 Mandelli died of unknown causes in February 1880, possibly led by poor health, dismissal from the tea estate as well as financial troubles.
 Sharpe [18], who received 13 bird specimens from Mandelli, said that he committed suicide.
 Mandelli's bird collections were then purchased by Hume and was donated to the British Museum and are now in the Natural History Museum at Tring.
-Mandelli is buried in the Catholic Singtom Cemetery (at North Point below St. Joseph's School) a mile from Chowrasta with the misleading inscription "Mr. Mandelli, ornithologist, appointed by the Italian Government to report on birds of the eastern Himalayas."
+Mandelli is buried in the Darjeeling Old Cemetery a mile from Chowrasta with the misleading inscription "Mr. Mandelli, ornithologist, appointed by the Italian Government to report on birds of the eastern Himalayas."

 His oldest son, also a Louis Mandelli became a travelling inspector in the railways.
 An early biographical entry on Mandelli by E.C.
 Dozey notes that he had three daughters.
 Fred Pinn, who wrote the only major biography of Mandelli identifies several defects in this source.